 The mayor emerged from the hospital the next day after being released at 5:00 p.m. sporting a back brace but able to walk across the Medical Center grounds and address reporters.
 He thanked witnesses at the scene, first responders, and hospital staff for playing a role in his care and safety.
 While he is likely to require several months of physical therapy in order to recover from his injuries, he vowed to be back working in his office at City Hall by the following week.

 Bike Accident Likely First of Many in San Jose

 The driver involved in the mayor’s crash, who stopped and remained at the scene until help arrived, has not been identified by local law enforcement agencies.
 While initial police investigations do not indicate drugs or alcohol as being a factor in the crash, the driver was determined to be at fault and received a traffic citation.
 Accident reports indicate that the collision occurred when the individual, who was in an SUV and stopped at a traffic signal, pulled out into the path of the mayor, causing the collision.
 The SUV driver was charged with failing to yield to another motorist.

 The accident, the first of the year in San Jose, is likely to be followed by hundreds of others over the next twelve months.
 According to the California Office of Traffic Safety (PTS), more than 300 bicycle accidents occur on average in San Jose each year.

 Contact Our San Jose Attorneys for Help

 At the Jachimowicz Law Group, we know the long recovery that is often involved when bicycle accidents and injuries occur.
-If you are involved in this type of crash, reach out to our skilled San Jose bicycle accident attorneys at 408-246-5500 and request a free consultation to see how we can help you.
+If you are involved in this type of crash, reach out to our skilled San Jose bicycle accident attorneys at our office and request a free consultation to see how we can help you.